-In this article, we’ll go over everything you need to know about buying a car through Costco.
+In this article, we’ll go over everything you need to know about the Costco Auto Program.

-- Does the Costco Auto Program accept trade-ins?
+- What Is the Costco Auto Program Dealer List?

 But here’s the thing: Costco technically doesn’t sell vehicles.
 Instead, it has an expansive partnership with more than 3,000 dealerships across the country.

-As we’ll explain, the program offers new and pre-owned vehicles from a wide variety of automakers.
+As we’ll explain, the program offers new and used vehicles from a wide variety of automakers.
+Here are the types of vehicles and auto products for sale in the Costco Auto Program:

 - Mobility Vehicles